tldr-pages/tldr/pages/common/git-shortlog.md

 `git shortlog -n`

-- View a summary of all the commits made, grouped by the commiter identities:
+- View a summary of all the commits made, grouped by the commiter identities (name and email):

 `git shortlog -c`